Computer Literacy and Internet Knowledge Test (CLIK)

 The Computer Literacy and Internet Knowledge Test (CLIK) is an assessment of basic computer skills.
-It measures a person's proficiency with using Internet browsers and common desktop applications such as email and word processing programs.
-It is a 10-minute test consisting of two 3-minute task-oriented simulations, followed by ten multiple choice questions.
+It measures a person's proficiency with using Internet browsers and common desktop applications such as email, chat, and word processing programs.
+It is a 13-minute test consisting of three 2-3-minute task-oriented simulations, followed by ten multiple choice questions.
 Since it is designed as a test of the kind of basic computer literacy that is required in many work environments, it can be used for any position which requires basic computer skills, such as receptionists, customer service representatives, medical billers, data entry clerks, administrative assistants, and more.

 The score reports also show each test item (simulation task or multiple choice question) and whether the test-taker answered it correctly.